 If you’re interested in using a longevity annuity to fund your retirement goals, there are a few things to keep in mind.

 First, you should know that that QLACs aren’t a free-for-all when it comes to delaying RMDs.
 The IRS does impose limits on how much of your retirement savings you can use to purchase them.
-As of 2020, the limit is $200,000 with no percentage-of-savings limit.
+As of 2023, the limit is $200,000 with no percentage-of-savings limit.
 There is also a 90-day, free-look provision.

 With regard to the IRS limits for funding one, the rules apply to aggregate totals for IRAs.
 So if you have more than one IRA, the total value of all those accounts would be used to determine whether you could contribute the lesser of 25% of your savings or $135,000.